nushell/rfcs/text/0004-type-deduction.md

 ls | where $it.name == LICENSE || $catch_all
 $catch_all -> SyntaxShape::Boolean
 ```
-The variable can be of any type that is automaticaly decayable to a boolean value.
+The variable can be of any type that can be coerced to a boolean value.

 ### Operator In NotIn
 #### Variable on right side